Kyriosity/read-write/README+/pencraft/README+/quotes/README+/contributors/README.md

 ### IT Pioneers

-There's a discernible inclination in quotes here toward the mathematicians and engineers who stood behind the first computers.
+There's a discernible inclination in quotes toward the mathematicians and engineers who stood behind the first computers.
 Whose, no better word, fundamental input to the theory **and** practice remained indisputable.<sup>:raising_hand:</sup> Both&nbsp;their&nbsp;foresights and enough delusions count.

+"One advantage to being in the field so early was that great problems were sitting there.
+All you had to do was jump on them,” (Barbara Liskov)

 \_________